 Personal loan

 You can use a personal loan to pay off credit card debt.
 Most personal loans are unsecured, which means you qualify based on your creditworthiness, not on what or how much you own.
 Personal loan amounts are typically between $5,000 and $50,000, but some lenders offer smaller or larger loans.
-Funding is as soon as 1 to 3 days after your application is approved.
+Funding is as soon as one to three days after your application is approved.

-Personal loans usually need to be repaid within 5 years.
+Personal loans usually need to be repaid within five years.
 They tend to cost less than credit cards, but more than home equity loans.

 Home equity loan or home equity line of credit (HELOC)